pubky/pkarr/bindings/js/README.md

 ## How To Build/Test the NPM Package

 1. Create a binary to run a testnet mainline DHT and Pkarr relay.
-Go to the root folder and `cargo build`
+Go to the root folder and run `cargo build -p pkarr-relay --features testnet`
 2. Go to `bindings/js/pkg`
 3. Run `npm run build`
 5. Run tests with `npm run test`